 The Regiochemistry of Enolate Alkylation

-Unsymmetrical ketones can be alkylated on both sides depending on the base and the temperature.
-Alkylation of the less substituted carbon is achieved by using a sterically hindered base, and LDA is, by far, the most common base you are going to see being used for this purpose.
+Unsymmetrical ketones can be alkylated on both sides, depending on the base and the temperature.
+Alkylation of the less substituted carbon is achieved by using a sterically hindered base, and, as mentioned earlier, LDA is, by far, the most common base you are going to see being used for this purpose.
 The more substituted carbon is usually deprotonated by sodium hydride:

 The thermodynamic enolate (blue pathway) is the more stable enolate because of the more substituted C=C double bond.